-Using a technique pioneered in part by our periodontist, Dr. Alan Meltzer, two of the four implants are placed at a 45-degree angle this foundation is strong enough to support a full arch of teeth, all while avoiding the need for bone grafting in most cases.
+Using a technique pioneered in part by one of our periodontists, Dr. Alan Meltzer, two of the four implants are placed at a 45-degree angle this foundation is strong enough to support a full arch of teeth, all while avoiding the need for bone grafting in most cases.

 With these implants in place, we can attach a bridge at the same appointment, making this one of the best, most affordable, and long-lasting protocols for missing teeth!

-Unlike dentists whose only training in dental implants is often a short course, our board-certified periodontist, Dr. Meltzer was trained at some of the best Dental Schools in the World, like the University of Pennsyslvnaia, Boston University, and the University of Gothenburg.
-Dr. Meltzer has received advanced training and specializes in Periodontics & Implant Dentistry.
-Additionally, he has remained at the forefront of implantology throughout his education, specialized training, and professional career.
+Unlike dentists whose only training in dental implants is often a short course, our board-certified periodontists, Dr. Meltzer and Dr. Wael Isleem, were trained at some of the best Dental Schools in the world.

 We are, as a result, extremely experienced in full arch dental implants utilizing the most advanced dental implants utilizing the most advanced advanced dental technologies and guided surgical software.